Lumus: Products

+In January 2025 Lumus introduced their new 2D geometric waveguide, Z-Lens with both 50 and 30 degrees available.

 Using Lumus Optical Engines (OE) or development kits allows smart eyewear manufacturers to maintain their own industrial design and branding.

-Lenovo announce at Transform 3.0 at Accelerate convention, that she using Lumus AR glasses in her new ThinkReality A6.
+Lenovo announced at Transform 3.0 at Accelerate convention, that it's using Lumus AR glasses in its ThinkReality A6 headset.